erinfry6/RNASeqRealignAcrossPrimates/README.md

  - run basrc_file with the appropriate PATH 's to run lastz titled 'blastz' instead (blastz is no longer available but lastz does the same thing).
- 	Just download the latest version of lastz, make a copy of the executable in the lastz/src directory and name it blastz Then change the two PATHs in bashrc_file to the location of blastz and multiz  *This step was added by EF*
+ 	Just download the latest version of lastz, make a copy of the executable in the lastz/src directory and name it blastz Then change the two PATHs to the location of blastz and multiz  *This step was added by EF*

  - align these sequences with LASTZ and TBA (download multiz) using run.tba.alignments.sh *EF has modified this substantially*

 5) extract_aligned_exons

- - extract aligned exon coordinates from the TBA alignments
+ - extract aligned exon coordinates from the TBA alignments extract.aligned.exons.sh

- - sanity checks:  all species must have the same aligned exon sequence length
+ - sanity checks:  all species must have the same aligned exon sequence length check.aligned.length.R

- - extract aligned exon sequence for each 1-1 ortho gene family and for each species
+ - extract aligned exon sequence for each 1-1 ortho gene family and for each species extract.aligned.exons.sequences.sh

- - check exon alignments by  computing % sequence identity
+ - check exon alignments by  computing % sequence identity compute.percentage.identity.sh

 6) Kallisto RNA Sequencing mapping